Skip to main content Skip to navigation

 The true test of whether you've chosen appropriate HTML is to view your content without any styling at all.
 It should be super clear and understandable.

-And the final tests for whether it is accessible involve screenreader and keyboard testing.
-(Including testing these when this component is placed in its real context on a site!)
+And the final tests for whether it is accessible involve screen reader, keyboard and even voice testing if you want to.
+(Including testing these once this component is placed in its real context on a site!)